polettif/proporz/README.md

 ## Shiny app

 The package provides a basic Shiny app where you can calculate biproportional apportionment on an interactive dashboard.
-You need have the packages `shiny` and `shinyMatrix` installed.
+You need to have the packages `shiny` and `shinyMatrix` installed.

 ```r